 As shown by Exhibit VI-5, in Section VI, the Medical Board typically investigates about 50 cases per year involving Probationers (IDENT 19).
 In recent years, the average elapsed time to complete these investigations increased by about one (1) month (from 10 months to 11 months).
 Typically, about 30 cases are closed (60 percent), and the remaining cases (40 percent) are referred for prosecution.
-There is not a significant difference between the average elapsed time to complete investigations of cases that are closed and the average elapsed time to complete investigations of cases that are referred for prosecution.
-On average, investigations of Probationers take less time than investigations of Non-Probationers, possibly reflecting differences in the nature of many of these cases (e.g., a higher proportion of cases involving a violation of the terms of Probation).
+There is not a significant difference between the average elapsed time to complete investigations of cases that are closed and the average elapsed time to complete investigations of cases that are closed and the average elapsed time to complete investigations of security of Probationers take less time than investigations of Non-Probationers, possibly reflecting differences in the nature of many of these cases (e.g., a higher proportion of cases involving a violation of the terms of Probation).
 Additionally, prior to 2008/09, investigations of Probationers were not included in the VE Pilot Project.